microsoft/PowerApps-Samples/cds/orgsvc/C#/QueriesUsingLINQ/README.md

 ### Setup

-%setup%
+Creates any entity instances required by the `Demonstrate` region of each `Main`() method.

 ### Demonstrate

-%demonstrates%
+Code in the `Demonstrate` region of the `Main`() method performs one or more LINQ queries.

 ### Clean up

-1. Display an option to delete the records created in [Setup](#setup).
+Displays an option to delete the records created in [Setup](#setup).

 The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.